 A doctoral student will be admitted to candidacy after: a Degree Audit has been submitted to the Graduate School and approved, (b) the comprehensive/preliminary examination has been successfully completed and reported to the Graduate School, (c) the research tool requirement has been met, and (d) the dissertation proposal has been approved by the dissertation committee and by the Graduate School.
-(Both the Degree Audit and Proposal Approval forms are available at Grad.IllinoisState.edu/students/forms/).
+(Both the Degree Audit and Proposal Approval forms are available at Grad.IllinoisState.edu/students/forms (https://grad.illinoisstate.edu/students/forms/).